fs/android-base/README.md

     	git remote add origin git@github.com:[MY-GITHUB-ACCOUNT]/[MY-NEW-PROJECT].git
     	git push -u origin master

- 3. Import the project into your favourite IDE (only [Android Studio](https://developer.android.com/sdk/installing/studio.html) and [IntelliJ IDEA](http://www.jetbrains.com/idea/) are supported).
+ 3. Import the project into your favourite IDE.
 Just select the root `build.gradle` and your IDE will do the rest.
-It will ask you to change the language level - do it, we're using Java 8 now

 ### Configuration
 * Change your app's package by either [renaming the folder structure for Java sources](https://github.com/fs/android-base/tree/master/app/src/main/java/com/flatstack/android) or by just changing this [constant](https://github.com/fs/android-base/blob/master/app/build.gradle#L5) in `build.gradle`